divya2206/divya2206.github.io/_pages/Research.md

 ## Undergraduate Research
 <img src="/assets/Undergrad_thesis.png" alt="Alt text" style="float: left; width: 150px; margin: 0 50px 10px 30px;">
 <p style="margin-left: 220px;">
-Developed an Assistive Device for the Visually Impaired as part of the undergraduate thesis.
+This was a joint thesis project with Rakshith M. N. Developed an Assistive Device for the Visually Impaired as part of the undergraduate thesis.
 Programmed ARM Cortex M3 processor using embedded C language to collect the values from two distance sensors, calculate the distance and transmit it wirelessly to a web page.
 </p>
-• Rakshith, M. N., <span style="color: #FF60A8;">Divya Ramesh</span>, S. Sundar, and M. Shanmugasundaram. ["An efficient assistive system for the visually impaired."](https://www.arpnjournals.org/jeas/research_papers/rp_2017/jeas_1017_6390.pdf) *ARPN Journal of Engineering and Applied Sciences 12*, no. 19 (2017).
+• Rakshith M. N., <span style="color: #FF60A8;">Divya Ramesh</span>, Sundar S., and M. Shanmugasundaram. ["An efficient assistive system for the visually impaired."](https://www.arpnjournals.org/jeas/research_papers/rp_2017/jeas_1017_6390.pdf) *ARPN Journal of Engineering and Applied Sciences 12*, no. 19 (2017).